 The British cousin to our American mentioned above, Staffordshire Bull Terrier, also affectionately known as the Staffy, this dog has a reputation that doesn’t seem to fit the bill.

-Fearless, loyal, energetic and strong-willed, all this dog needs is a lot of stimulation, training, and early socialization to keep him out of trouble.
+Fearless, loyal, energetic, and strong-willed, all this dog needs is a lot of stimulation, training, and early socialization to keep him out of trouble.
 Nevertheless, it's still one of the breeds to watch out for.

-The only thing that makes this one of the most dangerous dogs is that it doesn’t like other dogs very much but they are good with kids.
+The only thing that makes this one of the most dangerous dogs is that it doesn’t like other dogs very much, but they are good with kids.

 20 Saint Bernard

-Unfortunately, with their passive temperaments are not easy to train, which eventually has put them on the list of the most dangerous dogs in the world (although nowhere near the top).
+Unfortunately, with their passive temperaments, these large dogs are not easy to train, which eventually has put them on the list of the most dangerous dogs in the world (although nowhere near the top).

-Shy and timid, Saint Bernards who end up in situations that spooks them can lead to dangerous outbursts and show a lot of aggressive behavior towards everybody around.
+Shy, Saint Bernards who end up in situations that spooks them can lead to dangerous outbursts and show aggressive behavior towards everybody around.

 Their size and strength are what hits another mark.